Theoretical Physics

 - Analytical and numerical techniques and effective models in quantum field theory and gravity; conformal theories

-- Standard Model, its extensions, and astrophysical and cosmological applications
+- The Standard Model, its extensions, and astrophysical and cosmological applications

-- Heavy meson decays and CP symmetry violation in the charm sector
+- Heavy meson decays and CP violation in the charm sector

 - Neutrino physics

-- Hadronic light-by-light contribution to the anomalous magnetic moment of the muon
+- Hadronic light-by-light contribution to the muon anomalous magnetic moment

-The research topics involve the activities listed below in alphabetical order.
-Each activity may involve multiple independent research groups or individual researchers.
+The research topics correspond to the following activities, listed in alphabetical order.
+Each activity involves multiple independent research groups and individual researchers:

 - Astroparticle Physics and Cosmology